 How to Stop Acute Anxiety Attacks

 Responding to acute anxiety attacks is a process.
 It involves making sure that you reduce the overall stress in your life, responding to some of the physical triggers that often lead to anxiety attacks, and learning how to prevent yourself from increasing the severity of the attacks.

 Some doctors prescribe medications, and cognitive behavioral therapy has been proven to be incredibly valuable for those that suffer from severe anxiety.
 But there are other strategies you can use as well:

-- Exercise Regularly – Exercise provides daily stress reduction that the body absolutely needs.
-There is a reason that those that don't recognize seem to suffer from acute anxiety more often.
-Exercise relaxes the brain, improves hormone function, and provides a host of different benefits that make it something you absolutely need to introduce into your life to control acute anxiety.
+- Exercise Regularly Exercise provides daily stress reduction that the body needs.
+There is a reason that those that don't exercise seem to suffer from acute anxiety more often.
+Exercise relaxes the brain, improves hormone function, and provides a host of different benefits that make it something you need to introduce into your life to control acute anxiety.